ashu1459/Projects/README.md

 # Projects
-Projects related to Python and ML
+- Python
+- ML
+- Artificial Intelligence

 ### Image Compression (Image_Compression)
    > Lets you compress your image to a quite low size than original.
 The compressed file size can be as low as 7% of the original.